miniblog/engine/doc/installation.md

 1. Update the information about the website in `data/Thing/CreativeWork/WebSite/this.md`.
 1. Update the details of the website's owner, or principal author, in `data/Thing/Person/owner.md`.
-1. At the root of the project, run `bin/console refresh-content`.
+1. At the root of the project, run `bin/console refresh`.

-> :warning: Always run `bin/console refresh-content` after updating content.
+> :warning: Always run `bin/console refresh` after updating content.

 Now you've been rooting around in `data/`, it's highly likely you'll understand enough, and have the confidence, to just get on with adding/editing blog posts.
 You can always come back and read the [gory details of Miniblog's content model](content.md) if you really need to 🙂